 LG vs. Samsung Refrigerators - Which one is best for you?

-When it comes to an intelligent fridge, both LG and Samsung deliver on smart technology.
+comes to an intelligent fridge, both LG and Samsung deliver on smart technology.
 Samsung's Family Hub™ offers entertainment, list making, and built-in cameras that have the ability to display the contents of your fridge directly to your smart phone.
-The option of downloading additional apps to Family Hub™ sets it apart from the LG Eclipse Touchscreen.
+The option of downloading additional apps to Family Hub™ sets it apart from the LG Touchscreen.

 Overall features of the LG designs stand out.
 The Door-in-Door® System and the InstaView™ Window make these refrigerators feel like something from the future and the sleek design makes a stylish impact on your kitchen.
 When it comes to the usefulness, Samsung's features might not seem as high-tech but they are especially functional.
 With some Samsung units equipped with SodaStream® in the beverage dispenser, the ability to have fresh sparkling water available on demand is convenient for many homes.
 Additionally, their FlexZone™ technology is a practical use of configuring versatile space options.